tetra-code/tech_and_code_notes/leetcode_tips.md

 - sometimes combine two practices ex) max product of conituig array: combine idea of two pointers AND global,local max comparision

+- Sometimes it helps you to traverse more than once; first to get the max or latest values of sth from the traversable and then a second traverse to really  calculate what you need Ex) partitionLabel.
+Instead of once traversing and then updating as you go along, it is much faster when you already traverse once to get the max index of a character, so that you know until how long the partition should be

+- Trying to come up with several branches to cover all possible cases can be distracting.
+Sometimes there is one or two simple conditions checks that covers all t he cases ex) unique paths with obstacles

+- Memoization: recursively calls but keeping track so that you don't repeat already computed results.
+Ex) fibonnacci